isomerpages/mlaw-corp/pages/previous-amendments.md

 ---
-layout: simple-page
-title: Previous amendments to the Conveyancing and Law of Property (Conveyancing) Rules
+title: 'Previous amendments to the Conveyancing and Law of Property (Conveyancing) Rules'
 permalink: /about-us/what-we-do/previous-amendments/
-breadcrumb: Previous Amendments
+breadcrumb: 'Previous Amendments'
-second_nav_title: What We Do
+third_nav_title: 'What We Do'

 ---

 Previous amendments to the Conveyancing and Law of Property (Conveyancing) Rules
 ---